Nmouss/Time-Management/README.md

 - pip3 install adafruit-blinka
 - pip3 install Pillow

+# Step 2
+Wire the system on a bread board with the following connections

 # Background

 When I first began this project it originally started out as a basic feature where you add time and start it, then the countdown begun.